Here you will find answers to the most frequently asked questions.

 A tuple is a way to denote an immutable sequential hetorogeneous list with a predefined length.
 An n-tuple is a tuple with the length of n.
-In some languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, however in PHP, tuples are denoted by sequential arrays which are mutable as a side effect.
+In some languages, tuples are a separate data type and their properties such as immutability are enforced by the compiler/interpreter.
+In PHP, tuples are denoted by sequential arrays which are mutable as a side effect.

 $tuple = ['first', 'second', 0.001]; // a 3-tuple